zoran-horvat/easy-parse/README.md

 As you may suspect, the # symbol denotes beginning of the line comment.
 Each definition ends with a semicolon.
 Besides that, grammar consists of three sections, starting with "lexemes", "start" and "rules" keywords.
 Lexeme definitions are given as regular expressions.

-Some lexemes are ignored and do not appear in the grammar.
-The rest of the lexemes are true terminal symbols, which will be matched by the parser.
+Some lexemes are ignored and do not appear in the grammar (e.g. whitespace in the grammar above).
+The rest of the lexemes are true terminal symbols, which will be matched by the parser (e.g. the `number` terminal).
 Starting symbol definition immediately follows.
 The rest of the grammar is the list of rules.

 ## Building a Parser
 The simplest way to build a parser definition is to compile it using the `parser.exe` tool (produced when [EasyParse.CommandLineTool](EasyParse.CommandLineTool) is built):